ibis-inria/pyLoadBalancer/README.md

 ### Licence

-pyLoadBalancer has been developped by IBIS team (INRIA Grenoble Rhône-Alpes, France) and is distributed under the [GPL licence] (https://www.gnu.org/licenses/#GPL).
+pyLoadBalancer has been developped by IBIS team (INRIA Grenoble Rhône-Alpes, France) and is distributed under the GPL licence.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.